March 2024

 • To be concerned with adequate and thorough instruction of adults and youth for confirmation.

-• To serve as a nominating committee when the congregation is to call a pastor and in conjunction with the Board of Christian Education in calling a teacher.
+• To serve as a nominating committee when the congregation is to call a pastor and in conjunction with the Board of Christian Education in calling a principal.

 • To endeavor to reconcile conflict and strife within the congregation.